 A good analogy for warming up is thinking about your muscles as blue-tac or plasticine.
 When you first take hold of blue-tac, it’s very cold and hard, but after you've handled it, heating it up and stretching it out, the more malleable it becomes.
 Your muscles work in exactly the same way, so these 5-10 minutes can make all the difference to your performance.

 1. Raise Your Heart Rate With Something Active

 So let's start with the R in RAMP.
 We need to get your heart rate and breathing up.
-This can include spinning your legs on a bike, jog on a treadmill, star jumps, running on the spot or some high knees; are all good exercises for increasing that heart rate and getting those muscles moving.
-Because we are just warming up, these quick exercises can last around 30 seconds of movement—you want to aim to spend a minute or two raising your metabolic heart rate until moving onto the next part of the RAMP warms up.
+This can include spinning your legs on a bike, jog on a treadmill, star jumps, running on the spot, or some high knees; these are all good exercises for increasing that heart rate and getting those muscles moving.
+Because we are just warming up, these quick exercises can last around 30 seconds of movement—you want to aim to spend a minute or two raising your metabolic heart rate until moving on to the next part of the RAMP warms up.